rayrobert398/swift-openstack-ansible-os_developer/doc/source/configure-swift-config.rst

        is specified, then the ``repl_ip`` defaults to the ``storage_ip``.
        If neither are specified, both default to the host IP address.

-       Overriding these values on a host or drive basis can cause problems if the IP address that the service listens on is based on a specified ``storage_network`` or ``replication_network`` and the ring is set to a different IP address.

    ``zone``
        The default is 0.
 Optionally, set the swift zone for the